 Using Yarn for Therapy Sessions

-To start, check in with crafting stores, families, and others to see if they have supplies that they may be able to donate.
-Craft stores also have sales from time to time where you can pick up returns and other skeins, which will be helpful for session crafting purposes.
-We’ve listed a couple of ways that you can utilize yarn through specific activities.
+To start, check in with crafting stores, families, colleagues, and others to see if they have supplies that they may be able to donate.
+Craft stores also have sales from time to time.
+We hope we have given you a guide on a few ways that you can utilize yarn through specific activities.